GND95/Project_1/README.md

 <br/> ![Screenshot of charts showing "rock" as the most common defined genre within the dataset](/Resources/README_images/genre_trends.png)

-* Nearly all of the audio features defined by Spotify have trended clearly and positively over the past 100 years of music releases (see linear regressions above)
+* Nearly all of the audio features defined by Spotify have trended clearly and positively over the past 100 years of music releases (see linear regressions above).
 * Notable exceptions to this trend include "instrumentalness", "explicitness", and, "speechiness".
 Speechiness's weak positive trend surprised all of us, as there has been such an explosion of rap and hip-hop over the past 30 years, and is something we would like to examine more closely given more time.

 <br/> ![Screenshot of the surprises discovered during regression analysis of audio features](/Resources/README_images/audio_feature_surprises.png)